The 2020-2021 Academic Year application will open soon - see link below. Application deadline: Monday, November 16, 2020.

 - Students from all class years are eligible to apply.

-- Students from all majors may apply, but 50% of grants will be reserved for computer science-related research projects, 25% will be reserved for Humanities-related projects, and 25% will be reserved for projects in all other disciplines.
+- Students from all majors may apply, but 50% of grants will be reserved for computer science-related research projects, and 50% will be reserved for projects in all other disciplines.

 - To qualify, students must have secured an unpaid opportunity as an undergraduate researcher for a UChicago faculty member.
 The proposed project should provide students with substantive research responsibilities and limited clerical or administrative tasks.